What is Electronic Text?

 How Can I Select Electronic Text?

 The easiest way to check for electronic text is to see if it is selectable.
-Can you highlight individual words on a page and copy/paste them into another document?
+Can you highlight individual words on a page and copy/paste them accurately into another document?
 If not, you’re dealing with an image of text instead of eText; if so, then you’ve met a basic criteria for accessibility.

 What Can I Do?

-Scanning documents often results in inaccessible images of text.
-Converting images of text into eText requires the use of Optical Character Recognition (OCR) software.
+Converting images of text into eText requires the use of Optical Character Recognition (OCR) software combined with manual review and correction.
 There are several ways to OCR your materials:

 SensusAccess Document Converter